mohamed25-dev/criminal-intent/README.md

 # Criminal Intent
-The CriminalIntent App from the Android Big Nerd Ranch Book
+The Criminal Intent App from the Android Big Nerd Ranch Book